JJeris/rust-demos/README.md

-# rust-webscraping
+# rust-demos
-This is a learning repo, where I test web-scraping with Rust
+This is a learning repo, where I test small code demos with Rust